SRSchmittling/HackerMystery/MachineCode/SillySimple_Architecture_Manual.md

 How does machine code work?
 It is the order of the 1s and 0s that allow the computer to understand machine code.
 A system is designed to be able to interpret a certain number of instructions.
 Each instruction has a form the computer recognizes.
 The form it recognizes is called its Instruction Set Architecture.
 This manual provides a list of the instructions, and their form.
 In order to decode the instructions the dark hackers used on the system you will need to be able to read the instructions.
 This includes being able to identify binary numbers up to 7.
 This is not hard and there is a table at the end of the document with this information.

 ### SillySimple Architecture
-Snoodle Corp's computer architecture is very simple and only has 8 possible instructions numbered 0-7.
-Two of the instructions are reserved for future use.
-They don't do anything at this time but are available for future use.
+Snoodle Corp's computer architecture is very simple.
+The system has 8 registers numbered 0 to 7.
+Registers are just places to store information, usually calculations.
+They store values up to 255.
+In addition, the SillySimple system only stores positive numbers.
+So, if a calculation leads to a negative number, the result stored in the register will be 0.
+On the other hand, if a calculation is bigger than 255, the value stored is 255.

-In addition, the SillySimple system has 8 registers (numbered 0-7) which are places where information and calculations are stored.
-Registers store values up to 255.
-In addition, the SillySimple system is very basic and only stores positive numbers.
-So, if a calculation leads to a negative number, the result is 0.
-On the other hand, if a calculation is bigger than 255, it is capped at 255.
+The SillySimple system has only 8 possible instructions which are also numbered 0 to 7.
+Two of these instructions are reserved for future use.
+They don't do anything at this time but could be added later.
+Because the registers and instructions are both identified using values between 0 and 7 in binary, it is important that you can recognize the binary values for values in this range.
+If you don't know binary, **Appendix A** shows the binary representation for the numbers 0 - 7.

 >Instructions: There are eight possible instructions.
 Each instruction is 16-bits (a bit is one binary digit) long.
 These instructions can be broken into parts that provide information about what they do.
 The table below lists the 3-bit binary code for, the name and a description of these instructions.
 The first three bits tell you which instruction it is: